Windows Tweaks Logo Microsoft PC Help - 02 blue red

 There are some autostart programs that you can disable safely and securely in Windows 10.
 These include:

 • Adobe Updater Startup Utility: Part of Adobe Reader that is responsible for updates.
-If you start Adobe Reader manually, you can also carry out the updates yourself at any time.
+If you start Adobe Reader manually, you can also perform the updates yourself at any time.

 • Microsoft OneDrive: A synchronization program from Microsoft.
 If you never use OneDrive, you can switch it off in no time at all.